 If possible, contact the families the attendant has worked for previously.
 Verify the claims and learn more about the personality of the attendant.

-Attendants are expected to do all the work required for patient care.
-This includes walking them, feeding them, handling their bath and toilet and other hygiene needs, and doing activities with them.
+Attendants are expected to do all the work required for care.
+This includes walking the persons with dementia, feeding them, handling their bath and toilet and other hygiene needs, and doing activities with them.
 They are expected to wash soiled clothes.
-They have to keep the patient bed and area clean, including the bathroom that the patient and attendant use.
-They are expected to heat the patient’s meal and serve it.
+They have to keep the person’s bed and area clean, including the bathroom that the person uses.
+They are expected to heat and serve meals to the person.
 But they are not supposed not cook the meal (except maybe tea).
 They are usually not supposed to do any housework.
-They cannot be asked to clean the house, or help in shelling peas or cook, or clean utensils, even if the other household help does not report for work.
+They cannot be asked to clean the house, or help in shelling peas or cleaning utensils, even if the other household help does not report for work.
 They cannot be sent out for shopping.
 For full-time attendants, meals and enough space and privacy have to be provided.

 The contract includes the amount of leave the attendant can get.
 This is relevant only for full-time attendants.
 For example, some agencies require that attendants are given a half-day every week when they can go out or relax.

 The above is an indicative list.
 Discuss the tasks with the agency before employing the attendant.
 This will avoid misunderstandings.
 Note that, regardless of the agency contract, some attendants are happy to do some additional chores on payment.
 They may also make other adjustments for mutual convenience.

 The attendant has to understand how to help older persons, and know first aid and basic care skills (see previous section).